How to Become a Fire Alarm Engineer?

 How to become a certified fire alarm installer in Ireland

 To start working with fire alarms, you need a foundational understanding of several key areas.
 This knowledge ensures you can install, maintain, test, and troubleshoot fire alarm systems effectively and safely.
-Please remember that you do NOT NEED to acquire all of the below before you start working, a lot of that will come with the time.
+If you are interested in similar subject regarding UK , check Fire Alarm Courses Guide.
 Below is a breakdown of the basic knowledge required:

 1. Basic Electrical Concepts